dmaher42/Athens/README.md

 - Open `/dev/` while running the dev server to use the standalone bootstrap page without interfering with Vite's module proxy.
 - Press `S` to toggle the "sanity geometry" helper if the scene looks empty.
+- Press `K` to toggle the sky background if you need to inspect lighting without the skybox.
 - Call `window.toggleStatsVisibility()` in the browser console to show or hide the FPS panel (visible automatically on localhost).
 - Watch the console for boot milestones (asset base detection, renderer sizing) and initialization errors.